 In the SAB 80515, the fixed part of the pullup is a depletion-mode transistor with the gate wired to the source.
 This transistor will allow the pin to source typically 0.25 mA (a typical value) when shorted to ground.
 In parallel with the fixed pullup is an enhancement-mode transistor, which is activated during S1 whenever the port bit does a 0-to-1 transition.
-During this interval, i.e. a 0-to-1 transition if the port pin is shorted to ground, this extra transistor will allow the pin to source an additional typical 30 mA (a transitional value which should not be treated as spec).
+During this interval, i.e. a 0-to-1 transitor will allow the pin to source an additional typical 30 mA (a transitional value which should not be treated as spec).